graalvm/graalvm-demos/scala-days-2018/streams/README.md

 TOTAL time: 2406
 ```

-We can see over 4x speeup on this simple program.
+We can see over 4x speeDup on this simple program.

 # Profile-Guided Optimizations with `native-image`

-This demo shows how to use profile-guided optimizations (PGO) in `native-image`.
-We will use the same `Streams.java` program that contains a simple query implemented with the Java Streams API
+This demo shows how to use profile-guided optimizations (PGO) with the
+`native-image` builder.
+Note, profile-guided optimizations is a GraalVM Enterprise feature.
+We will use the same `Streams.java` program that
+contains a simple query implemented with the Java Streams API:
 ```
 Arrays.stream(persons)
    .filter(p -> p.getEmployment() == Employment.EMPLOYED)